AWS Textract Pricing 2026: Official Rates Per 1,000 Pages

 Upload a document to extract

 AWS Textract pricing is pay-as-you-go by the page, and the rate depends on which API you call.
-In the US West (Oregon) region the published rates run about $1.50 per 1,000 pages for Detect Document Text (plain OCR), about $15 per 1,000 pages for Tables, about $50 per 1,000 pages for Forms, about $70 per 1,000 pages for Forms, Tables, and Queries together, about $10 per 1,000 pages for Analyze Expense, and about $25 per 1,000 pages for Analyze ID.
+In the US West (Oregon) region the published rates run $1.50 per 1,000 pages for Detect Document Text (plain OCR), $15 per 1,000 pages for Tables, $50 per 1,000 pages for Forms, $70 per 1,000 pages for Forms, Tables, and Queries together, about $10 per 1,000 pages for Analyze Expense, and about $25 per 1,000 pages for Analyze ID.
 There is no monthly subscription and no seat license.
 New AWS accounts get a three month free tier that covers 1,000 pages a month of plain OCR and only 100 pages a month of the Analyze Document features.
 This guide breaks down the 2026 rates per API, the volume discounts, the free tier limits, and the costs the headline per-page number leaves out.

 AWS Textract pricing per 1,000 pages (2026)